 Lisp is a functional programming language that is used in a variety of situations.
 It was originally designed for artificial intelligence work and has been used in projects as diverse as aircraft design and Grammarly, the online text processing service.

 Review a full Lisp tutorial to find out how to write Lisp routines.
-Just like other programming languages, Lisp requires practice to use efficiently.
-While there are many reasons to use a Lisp tutorial to learn this programming language, one of the most common are for AutoCAD projects.
+Just like other programming languages, Lisp requires practice to use it efficiently.
+While there are many reasons to use a Lisp tutorial to learn this programming language, one of the most common is for AutoCAD projects.

 Lisp routines are commonly loaded and run in AutoCAD.
 Look for a full tutorial on how to run Lisp routines on AutoCAD.
 To start, follow these steps:

 - Select the Contents button under the Startup Suite

 - Select the Add button

 - Find the location of the Lisp file and select the Open button

 - Click the Close button after all the Lisp routines have been added to the Startup Suite